bitnami/charts/bitnami/scylladb/README.md

 | Note: you need to substitute the placeholder *[PASSWORD]* with the value obtained in the installation notes.

+### To 3.0.0

+This major version updates ScyllaDB to version 6.2.
+From now on, scylla-jmx becomes an optional package and is not installed by default. `jmxProxy.enabled`  has been set to `false`, and the whole JMX logic is deprecated and plan to be removed in a future release.

 ## License

 Copyright &copy; 2024 Broadcom.
 The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.